-The results of the exploratory analysis indicate that the cognitive and technical skills can best be measured by one factor each, while the underlying latent factors for noncognitive skills corrected for acquiescence bias are best captured by 6 factors (Appendix Table A2).
-For the noncognitive skills, the factor analysis does not result in a clear categorization of variables into the theoretical scales and subscales (see Appendix B3 for details) and, most factors seem to have a mix of items from different sub-constructs (in theory meant to be measuring different latent skills).
-Overall these results raise concerns about whether the scales actually measure what they intend to.
+The results of the exploratory analysis indicate that the cognitive and technical skills can best be measured by one factor each, while the underlying latent factors for noncognitive skills corrected for acquiescence bias are best captured by six factors (Online Appendix Table A2).
+For the noncognitive skills, the factor analysis does not result in a clear categorization of variables into the theoretical scales and subscales (see Online Appendix B3 for details), and most factors seem to have a mix of items from different subconstructs (in theory meant to be measuring different latent skills).
+12 Overall these results raise concerns about whether the scales actually measure what they intend to measure.
 We use the factor loadings to aggregate the different noncognitive skills and label each factor based on the type of questions that most frequently appear with high factor loads in the construct (Table 1).
-To obtain the aggregated non-cognitive skills construct, we use the average of the 6 factors.
+To obtain the aggregated noncognitive skills construct, we use the average of the six factors.

-Prior to the factor analysis, all variables were corrected for acquiescence bias (see Appendix B1) building on methods from psychometrics that use agreement to contradictory statements to measure the acquiescence bias.
-McCrae et al. (2001) find that not correcting for it prior to factor analysis often results in the emergence of a factor representing the response pattern.
+Prior to the factor analysis, all variables were corrected for acquiescence bias (see Online Appendix B1), building on methods from psychometrics that use agreement to contradictory statements to measure the acquiescence bias.
+McCrae et al. (2011) find that not correcting for acquiescence bias prior to factor analysis often results in the emergence of a factor representing the response pattern.

-For the cognitive and technical skills, Item Response Theory imposes further structure on a set of items to measure an underlying latent ability or trait.
-It assumes that the probability of getting the correct answer to a question (or a higher score on a given item) depends on the unobserved ability of the respondent and some parameters of the question, estimated simultaneously (see detailed explanation in Appendix section B5).
+For the cognitive and technical skills, item response theory imposes further structure on a set of items to measure an underlying latent ability or trait.
+It assumes that the probability of getting the correct answer to a question (or a higher score on a given item) depends on the unobserved ability of the respondent and some parameters of the question, estimated simultaneously (see detailed explanation in Online Appendix B5).

-B. Reliability and construct validity
+B. Reliability and Construct Validity